 Regardless of the usage, the multimeters should be highly reliable for us to provide a highly accurate diagnosis or decisions on every testing that we are doing.
 So the importance of multimeter calibration should not be taken for granted.

-In this post, I will present on how a multimeter, specifically the Fluke 87 multimeter is being calibrated using a multi-product calibrator known as Fluke 5522A.
+In this post, I will present a multimeter calibration procedure, specifically the Fluke 87 multimeter, which is calibrated using a multi-product calibrator known as Fluke 5522A.
 This procedure is also applicable to other types of multimeter.

 How do we know it is calibrated?

 We can determine if the multimeter that we are using is calibrated by looking or checking if it has a calibration label stick to it.
 It contains the calibration date and due date of the instrument. (see image).

 Furthermore, if it has a label on it, there should also be a calibration certificate that contains all the details about the instrument plus the calibration results and any limitations that have been observed.

 Fluke 87 V Digital Multimeter is one of the best multimeters today.
 As a simple review, it has a higher accuracy, wider frequency range and higher resolution compared to others.

 What makes it more useful is that it has a built-in temperature measurement ( just do not forget to include the thermocouple probe and connector in the set).
 Almost all the measuring capabilities are added in one package.

 As a calibration technician, utilizing this kind of measuring device is a good investment and a big help on your troubleshooting environment.
 But having the knowledge to verify its accuracy is also a big plus because you are not just making an accurate measurement but also a reliable measurement.
 You will have a higher confidence in the performance of your multimeter.